asdu1x/Lightweight-metal-scratch-detector/README.md

 4. Change the configuration, checkpoint, and dataset paths in val.py, then run it to get the evaluation results.

-5. Change the image_path and cfg.MODEL.WEIGHTS in visualization.py, then run it to get the visualization results.
+5. Change the image and checkpoint paths in visualization.py, then run it to get the visualization results.

 ---
 Data Availability